 Examples of referral programs to inspire your own

-How to create a customer referral program
+How to create a referral program / refer a friend

 Now that you understand how referrals and referral programs help a business, it’s time to start building one of your own.
 But where do you begin?
 Here’s what you’ll need to do to create a referral program that delivers the most ROI: